lingble/safe-redis-leader/README.md

 1. Only exposes public api functions that should be exposed (no more public-but-should-be-private `_elect` fn)
 2. has a test suite within docker-compose using a real redis instance, which allows anyone to run the tests with no heavy dependency setup
-3. Has tests to assert the known race condition can no longer occur
-4. Replace callback-hell with async/await
+3. Replace callback-hell with async/await
-5. Built with typescript

 ## Usage